mrarogiewicz/prompts/earnings_transcript_summarization.md

 You are a senior equity research analyst.
 Your task is to read the following earnings call transcript and produce a concise, professional executive summary.

+**Important:**
+- Highlight all key figures, major changes, surprises, and especially important points in **bold** so the summary is easier to read.

 ## Deliverables:

 ### **1. Top Summary (3 bullet points)**